Speedy37/QtUpdateSystem/README.md

 QtUpdateSystem
 ==============

+Provide an easy to use and very efficient update system for small to big archives.
+With this library you can auto update your application or whatever you want (size limit is at 2^64-1) with only a static file based repository.

 This library is still experimental and currently used by the Stargate No Limits and Stargate Network teams to publish their updates.

 The goals of this library is to provide a very efficient system to update files by :